PDAL/PDAL/doc/tutorial/pcl_spec.rst

 setMinNeighborsInRadius: int
-  Set the number of neighbors that need to be present in order to be classified as an inliear. [default: 2]
+  Set the number of neighbors that need to be present in order to be classified as an inlier. [default: 2]

 setRadiusSearch: float
   Set te radius of the sphere that will determine which points are neighbors.